sonicfan888/92739374937292/README.md

 # Dave-and-Bambi-Amongussy-Edition-source
 Welcome to the AMONGUSSY EDITION source code!
 Don't make any leaked builds.
 # Or else I'll rip your fucking nuts off!
-Do what she said. - sado - dfjk
+Do what she said. - sado

+sado im going to shit your pants - dfjk